lukasvozda/icblog/README.md

 # IC BLOG sample pp
 This project was created as a sample app for the Internet Computer so new developers to the ecosystem have some working examples to learn from.

 The project consist of a backend written in Motoko programming language, that has been designed specifically for writing smart contracts on the Internet Computer Protocol.
+You can find backend code in the cansiters/blog/main.mo file.

 Backend defines a Post type, HashMap database and methods for CRUD interace.
+You can find it in the frontend directory.

+The front-end is written using the Svelte framework.
+There are Routes for Create, Read, Update, Delete, List posts.
+You can find it in the frontend/routes directory.

 It should give a quick start to anyone thinking about starting it's own blog site on the Internet Computer or just want to learn how to create a simple dapp.